ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

    Although it is hacky, I have empirically found the `sleep 200m` wait ensures the subsequent window focus executes properly (you may want to tweak the exact sleep time for your hardware and window manager).
    The `redraw!` command refreshes Vim's screen.
-   If interested, you can read more about writing Vimscript functions in this series's [Vimscript article]({% link tutorials/vim-latex/vimscript.md %}), which is the next and final article in the series.
+   If interested, you can read more about writing Vimscript functions in this series's [Vim configuration article]({{< relref "/tutorials/vim-latex/vimscript" >}}), which is the next and final article in the series.

 1. Finally, define the following Vimscript autocommand group in your `ftplugin/tex.vim`: